 Coffee Table Selection

-Size should be half to two-thirds sofa length.
+Size should be half to two-thirds of sofa length.
 Height should match or be slightly lower than seat height.
-Shape affects room flow—round tables ease movement in tight spaces.
-Consider storage with shelves or drawers if needed.
+Round tables ease movement in tight spaces, and consider storage options with shelves or drawers if needed.

 Side Tables